pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 ## Logging in to Pega Platform – 10 minutes

-After you complete your deployment, as a best practice, associate the host name of the pega-web tier ingress with the IP address that the deployment load balancer assigned to the tier during deployment.
+After you complete your deployment, as a best practice, associate the host name of the pega-web tier ingress with the DNS host name that the deployment load balancer assigned to the tier during deployment.
 The host name of the pega-web tier ingress used in this demo, **eks.web.dev.pega.io**, is set in the pega.yaml file in the following lines:

 ```yaml
 tier: